There will be no smoking at this summer’s Urdd National Eisteddfod in support of a campaign to make Wales smokefree.

 Filter by type:

-Cigarette packs designed with the world’s ugliest colour and graphic pictures have started to appear on the shelves of shops in Wales six months after the new regulations were passed.
+Cigarette packs designed with the world’s ugliest colour and graphic pictures have started to appear on the shelves of shops across the UK, eight months after the new regulations were passed.

 Quitting smoking is the best thing any smoker can do for their health - it’s a fact that 1 in 2 long-term smokers will die from this deadly addiction.